 |17||Kolkata Metro Railway||Kolkata||Kolkata|

-Interesting facts of Indian Railways:
+Interesting facts about Indian Railways:

 - Northern Railways is one of nine old zones of Indian Railways and also the biggest in terms of network having 6807 kilometre route.